Skip to content

 DEHSt presentation from 04.07.2023

-Basic aspects of the monitoring plan
+Fundamental aspects of the monitoring plan

 Changes to the monitoring plan

 A distinction must be made between significant and non-significant changes to the monitoring plan.
 This results in different notification obligations.
-Significant changes are, for example:
+Significant changes are, for example

 • Inclusion of material flows and emission sources not previously included in the monitoring plan

-• Changing the applied level
+• Change in the level applied

 • Change of monitoring method, for example from standard method to mass balance or from standard method to continuous emission measurement

-• Change in the collection of data by the supplier, if it is ensured by specifications in the monitoring plan that the specifications of the MVO are complied with and evidence of this is provided
+• Change in the collection of data by the supplier, if it is ensured by specifications in the monitoring plan that the requirements of the MVO are complied with and evidence of this is provided

 All non-significant changes to the monitoring plan should be collected and reported to DEHSt together with the next significant change

-Forms Management System (FMS)
+Form Management System (FMS)

 Read mode: In read mode, the information in the monitoring plan can only be read.